 Long-term River Monitoring

-This information was used to develop measures to protect the environment and the integrity of the ecosystem now and in the future.
+The monitoring findings to date have helped Alton develop measures to protect the environment and the integrity of the ecosystem now and in the future.
 These measures include:

 - A gabion wall for water intake during cavern construction.
 The gabion wall will minimize the chance of fish and small organisms passing through